Twitter Competitors Report

 Will I have to select my owned profile and competitor profile in the Twitter Competitors Report?

 Yes.
-Upon your first visit, one of your owned profiles will be selected and a competitor profile will not be selected.
-You will have to select your preferred owned profile and competitor profiles to see comparison data.
+Upon your first visit, one of your owned profiles is selected and a competitor profile won't be selected.
+You have to select your preferred owned profile and competitor profiles to see comparison data.